 A computational study is essentially a simulation project on o²S²PARC.
 It is visualized as a nested graph that represents a workflow of modeling services, how they are pipelined, and what the service parameters are.
 Some of the nodes might also represent other operations, such as retrieving or storing data from/to DAT-Core.
 A study is a conglomerate of a full simulation from input to final output and how the intermediate processing or computational steps are linked and should be reproducible.
 It primarily captures the setup, but can also include links to results.

 The organization, annotation, publication and presentation of data according to a set of standards enforced by the SPARC data repository.
 The goal of curation is to ensure that data are organized in a consistent and machine-readable format and that the necessary metadata are available to interpret and reuse the data.
 Data curation includes both manual and automated processes.

-One of the 3 cores comprising the SPARC Data & Resource Center, responsible for storing, organizing, managing, and tracking access to data and resources generated by SPARC.
-See also SIM-Core and MAP-Core.
+One of the 4 cores comprising the SPARC Data & Resource Center, responsible for storing, organizing, managing, and tracking access to data and resources generated by SPARC.
+See also SIM-Core, MAP-Core and K-Core.